 - What you need to know about stovetop espresso makers

-- Stovetop espresso: a recap
+- How to make stovetop espresso: a recap

 How do you make espresso on the stove?

 Making espresso on the stove isn’t as difficult as you may think.
 In fact, we’ll have a look at 3 different ways with three different brewers on how do you make espresso without a machine.
-You’ll still need a coffee maker to brew espresso though, there’s no way you can make Italian style coffee in a pan!
+You’ll still need a coffee maker to brew espresso though, there’s no way you can make Italian-style coffee in a pan!

 1. Moka pot stovetop coffee maker